MarcGrol/microgen/README.md

 - News:
     - As journalist: Create a news item (31)
     - As anybody: View timeline of tour events and news events (32)
+    - As anybody: subscribe and receive news via email (33)
 - System administration:
     - Keep track of everything that has happens within the system (50)